Testing plugins

 import pytest

-from megaloader.plugins.filebox import FileBox
+from megaloader.plugins.filebox import Album, File, parse_target

 @pytest.mark.unit

-assert plugin.content_id == "abc123"
+assert parse_target("https://filebox.com/album/abc123") == Album("abc123")

 @pytest.mark.unit

-assert plugin.content_id == "xyz789"
+assert parse_target("https://filebox.com/file/xyz789") == File("xyz789")

 @pytest.mark.unit